FINAL: Florida State 10 - Miami 27

 It was a game that felt very 2018 for FSU and one that saw the Noles offense sputter and honestly get a little lucky to get anything at all.
 Miami really just flat-out outplayed FSU tonight.

-Our gamer can be found here.
+.
 Thanks for joining me.
 We'll see you next week as the Noles take on Boston College in what very well may be what decides if FSU sees bowl eligibility in 2019.

 The Canes don't miss this field goal, and it's a three-score game.